-A Parent Information Evening is held early in Term One.
+Parent-Teacher meetings are held early in Term One.
 This is an opportunity for you to meet your child's class teacher and hear his/her plans and expectations for the year.
 The School Newsletter is published every fortnight.
 This will keep you notified of school activities and any school information you may require.